Used 2016 Mercedes-Benz SL-Class SL 63 AMG

 Performance & mpg

-The SL65 AMG comes with a 6.0-liter twin-turbo V12 that churns out 621 hp and 738 lb-ft of torque.
-For 2013, the venerable V12 is also hooked up to a seven-speed automatic.
-In a recent Edmunds test, the SL65 AMG ran from zero to 60 mph in just 3.9 seconds.
-The EPA estimates fuel economy at 14/21/17 mpg.
+Finally, the SL65 AMG comes fitted with a turbocharged 6.0-liter V12 that's rated at an impressive 621 hp and 738 lb-ft of torque, mated to the same specialized seven-speed automatic transmission.
+In Edmunds testing, the SL65 AMG sprinted to 60 mph in just 3.9 seconds.
+EPA fuel economy ratings drop to 17 mpg combined.